The doctoral programme usually lasts for six semesters.

 Usually, a dissertation is to be written as a monograph.
 In consultation with the supervisor and the Dean of Studies, a cumulative form can also be chosen.

-The guidelines for the writing of cumulative dissertations of the vice rector for Academic Affairs and the Faculty of Civil Engineering are to be observed:
+The guidelines for the writing of cumulative dissertations of the vice rector for Academic Affairs and the Faculty of Civil and Environmental Engineering are to be observed:

 At the beginning, the cumulative dissertation has to be reported to the Dean's office using the form “Dissertation Agreement” ("Dissertationsvereinbarung").